tuminfei/DX_Protocol/README.md

 5. Saga-Based Transaction Engine:
 Implement a Saga pattern transaction engine to manage multi-step transactions, ensuring eventual consistency and compensating for failed steps.

-### Milestone 3: User Interface Development and Mainnet Deployment Preparation
+### Milestone 2: Order Type Expansion and Protocol Optimization

 Objectives:

-Design an intuitive, user-friendly frontend interface that supports users in creating, managing, and executing various types of orders.
+Expand support for more complex order types, including Batch Orders and Request for Quote (RFQ) orders.
-Provide an aggregated information query interface and integration with popular wallets to simplify user transaction processes and asset management.
+Optimize smart contracts to improve efficiency, reduce gas costs, and enhance security and reliability.
-Prepare for project deployment and promotion on the mainnet to ensure a smooth launch and user experience.
+Conduct thorough testing and security audits to ensure the stability and resilience of smart contracts.

 Tasks: